volatility-labs/Fig-Nodes/README.md

 uv run pytest tests/unit/
 ```

-## Hardware Requirements
+## TODO

-Minimum 16gb of VRAM on either a dedicated GPU or shared memory (Apple M series)
+- Canvas grouping square for visual grouping of nodes on canvas
+- OHLCV charting nodes

 ## License
 Fig Nodes is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.